-Most doctors believe that ultrasonography Ultrasonography Ultrasonography uses high-frequency sound (ultrasound) waves to produce images of internal organs and other tissues.
-A device called a transducer converts electrical current into sound waves... read more , the safest imaging procedure, should be done at least once during a pregnancy to make sure the fetus is normally formed and to verify the expected date of delivery.
+Most doctors believe that ultrasonography Ultrasonography Ultrasonography is a type of medical imaging that uses high-frequency sound (ultrasound) waves to produce images of internal organs and other tissues.
+During an ultrasound, a device called a... read more , the safest imaging procedure, should be done at least once during a pregnancy to make sure the fetus is normally formed and to verify the expected date of delivery.
 It is usually done between 16 and 20 weeks of pregnancy.

 For the procedure, a device that produces sound waves (transducer) is placed on the woman’s abdomen.
 The sound waves are processed to form an image that is displayed on a monitor.
 Sometimes, particularly during early pregnancy, the doctor uses an ultrasound device that can be inserted in the vagina.
 Ultrasonography produces high-quality images, including live-action images that show the fetus in motion.
 These images provide the doctor with useful information and can reassure a pregnant woman.

 Ultrasonography can also be used to do the following:

 Show the fetus’s beating heart and thus confirm that the fetus is alive, as early as 5 weeks of pregnancy

 Identify the sex of the fetus, as early as 14 weeks of pregnancy